A multidisciplinary project by Andrew Levitas, inspired by the photographs of W. Eugene Smith

 Discussion | Sunday, October 24

 Finally, a discussion titled Environmental awareness through art will take place on Sunday October 24 at 19:00 as part of the Minamata project, with the participation of the Executive Director of the A.C.
-Laskaridis Charitable Foundation Dr. Angeliki Kosmopoulou, Co-founder and Director of ENALEIA non-profit organization Lefteris Arapakis, director Lefteris Haritos and Andrew Levitas.
+Laskaridis Charitable Foundation Dr. Angeliki Kosmopoulou, director Lefteris Haritos and Andrew Levitas.
 Radio producer and Managing Director of the ATHENS 9,84 radio station Margarita Mytilineou will coordinate the discussion.